 5. Where can we find out more about you and the work you do?

 You find out more about me on www.CassandraBodzak.com, that’s the epicenter for all I do!
 If you’re curious about my online, mind-body-soul support community, you can go to Aprecity.com.
 And of course, stalk my life on social media at Instagram, Facebook or Twitter (@cassandrabodzak), or over on Youtube (@cassandrabodzakTV)

 Thanks so much to Cassandra for sharing her thoughts with us, and for a beautiful, inspirational book!

 Buy Your Copy of Eat With Intention

-If you’d like to grab a copy of Eat With Intention, here is my Amazon affiliate link, which also appears through the article: purchase Eat With Intention by Cassandra Bodzak
+If you’d like to grab a copy of Eat With Intention, here is my Amazon affiliate link: purchase Eat With Intention by Cassandra Bodzak